AdityaSagarr/APT-DB-1.1/README.md

 Note:
 - Per chapter 40 questions have been uploaded
-- As of now from Siple vs Latex type, Mainly Simple questions are inserted
+- As of now from Simple vs Latex type, Simple questions are inserted

 ---